 In this knitting abbreviations chart, we explain over 120 different knitting abbreviations to help you decode your next knitting pattern.

-This guide to knitting needle types explains straight, circular, and DPN needles in detail.
-Find out what they’re used for and the pros and cons of common materials.
+Find out what straight, circular, and DPN needles are used for and the pros and cons of common needle materials.